uintmax/proc-view/README.md

 Process analysis tool for Linux.

+I work on this project to learn more about Linux and modern C++.
+I am always open to suggestions, feel free to create a GitHub issue.

+## Features

+- List information about running processes
+- Find null-terminated strings in process memory
+- Memory scanner
+- Memory editor
+- Lua scripting API for custom user scripts

+### TODO

+- Detection of runtime patches in executable sections
+    - Info about suspected hooks -> e.g. follow jmp
+- Disassemble machine code at specified address
+- Entropy calculation
+- Debugging functionality
+- eBPF program for process observation in kernel mode
+- Add GTest

 ## Build

 `cmake --preset release`

 `cmake --build build-relase`

 ## Dependencies

 All dependencies besides Qt will be automatically installed via vcpkg.

 - sol2